Rural Missouri coroner admits excluding COVID from death certificates

-MACON, Mo. — A north-central Missouri county is likely undercounting COVID-19 deaths after the local coroner admitted to excluding the virus from death certificates.
+MACON, Mo.
+(KTVI) – A Missouri county is likely undercounting COVID-19 deaths after the local coroner admitted to excluding the virus from death certificates.

 Macon County Coroner Brian Hayes told The Kansas City Star he’s refrained from listing COVID as a cause of death on at least half a dozen death certificates.